CiscoDevNet/data-center-development/nx-os/pyats_nx-os/README.md

 ### Export the NX-OS credentials so they can be used by the testbed.

-I'm just using the default credentials for NX-OS in CML.
-I'm managing the password with pyATS Secret Strings, described in the section below.
+We are using the default credentials for NX-OS in CML (admin/cisco) and managing the password with pyATS Secret Strings, described in the section below.
 Credentials can also be managed with Ansible Vault or other secrets managers such as HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault.

 <br>